The Ginzburg-Landau theory of flat band superconductors with quantum metric

-\emph{Acknowledgments.---} S. Chen acknowledges valuable discussions with Tai-Kai Ng, Wen Huang and Yan-bin Yang.
-K.T.
-Law acknowledges the support of Ministry of Science and Technology, China and HKRGC through MOST20SC04, RFS2021-6S03, C602519G, AoE/P-701/20, 16310520, 16310219 and 16309718.
+\emph{ Acknowledgements ---} We thank Jeanie Lau for informing us about their experimental results before publication.
+We acknowledge valuable discussions with Tai-Kai Ng, Adrian Po, W. Huang and Y.-B. Yang.
+K.T.L. acknowledges the support of the Ministry of Science and Technology, China, and the Hong Kong Research Grants Council through Grants No. 2020YFA0309600, No. RFS2021-6S03, No. C6025-19G, No. AoE/P-701/20, No. 16310520, No. 16310219, No. 16307622, and No. 16309718.